Pelicans of the Wilderness

 It's me.
 I don't know what dress to put on.
 He's coming, and I'm not dressed yet.
 What evening dress, the black one with a low neckline?
 I think so too...
 Of course I'm nervous.
 So many years all by myself, and all of a sudden...
 I feel giddy.

-She puts the phone down, leaves it on the bed and, remembering the cake, hurries to the oven, still without a dress.
+She leaves the phone on the bed and, remembering the cake, hurries to the oven, still without a dress.

-An unshaved man in long johns, flings the blanket aside, climbs out of bed and reaches for the telephone.
+An unshaved man in long johns, flings the blanket aside, climbs out of bed and reaches for the phone.

 MAN.
 Hello, is this the clinic?
 I'm calling regarding the house call.
 My number is twenty-two.
 Am I set?
 Nothing's changed?
 Thank you.

 The MAN puts the phone away, reaches for his pants thrown over the back of the chair, but after glancing at his watch, lies down again on top of the blanket and stares at the ceiling apathetically.